Himaniupreti14/EDA-USING-PYTHON/README.md

 4.Spending Patterns: On average, two people spend around 300 rupees.

-5.Customer Preferences: Dining restaurants tend to attract more in-person customers, while cafés see a higher volume of online orders.
+5.Customer Preferences: Dining restaurants tend to attract more in-person customers, while cafes see a higher volume of online orders.